-The purpose of the present report is to offer a synthesis of the contribution to the project "I giovani del '99 raccontano la Grande guerra" carried out by the students of the class 5ALS during the first term of the school year 2017-2018.
+The purpose of the present report is to offer a synthesis of the contribution to the project "I giovani del'99 raccontano la Grande Guerra" carried out by our class 5ALS during the first term of the school year 2017-2018.

-The project was meant to increase knowledge on the events of the First world war on the occasion of its centenary.
+The project was aimed at improving our knowledge of the events of the First World War on the occasion of its centenary.

-As the title says, it was addressed to students born in 1999 to draw them closer to the ones born in 1899, sent to fight in the First world war a hundred years ago.
+As the title says, it was addressed to students born in 1999 to draw them closer to the ones born in 1899 who were sent to fight in World War I a hundred years ago.